spencerslickremix/InAppPurchaseManager-EXAMPLE/README.md

 1. Click on your project
 2.  then your project target
 3.  then Build Phases
-4.  then open the Link Binary with libraries.
+4.  then open the Link Binary with Libraries.
 5. Now drag the storeKit Framework over to your Project name area, as depicted in photo.

 ![My image](http://slickremix.com/gitub-InAppPurchaseManager-EXAMPLE-images/storekit.png)